davenatx/hc_image_ops/README.md

 ##Solution Overview

+This process will query cropped image records.
+Then it will overlay the images in order to "fix" them.
+Finally, these images are "exported" to another directory so they can be quality controlled and indexed.
+Because our indexer cannot index single pages of a document, I need to ensure I design this process to "export" all of the pages of a document regardless if all the pages were overlayed.
+Also, I would like to organize the export directory by year.
+Therefore, I should point to a parent "export" directory.
+Then, each record that is exported should reside in a "yearly" folder under this "export" directory.

 Outline of high-level approach:

 1. Determine if each FNAME (filename) in the database is unique. **Yes**

 2. Determine an average image length to use as a default image length for the image to overlay on.
 Because the 72 DPI images are really 300 DPI images, use one factor.
 The average image length calculated above is 5527.
 However, it appears 5536 is the most common image length in this segment.  **I am using 5536**

-3. Query the cropped images that are 72 DPI or 300 DPI together because they are **really** the same resolution:
+3. Query the cropped image records that are 72 DPI or 300 DPI together because they are **really** the same resolution:

   ````
   SELECT COUNT(*)